 \textbf{Effectiveness of PVTM. } It can be seen from the last two rows of Table \ref{tab:ab_savp_PVTM} that the proposed PVTM provides reasonable improvements for FaceShield across three (coarse- and fine-grained classification, and \loc) tasks.
 It indicates that masking less important tokens helps prevent the model from task-unrelated noises and spurious correlations.
 However, PVTM leads to a slight performance decrease on the reasoning task.
 This might be because masking partial visual tokens may compromise overall image perception and lose information for reasoning.

-We further conduct studies of PVTM with different visual token masking ratios $p$, as shown in Fig.~\ref{fig:ablation_mask}(a)~and~(b).
-Through our experiments for three (coarse- and fine-grained classification, and \loc) tasks, we find that masking 5\% of the tokens strikes an optimal balance between reducing spurious correlations and preserving essential information.
-However, we cannot find any improvement when masking more tokens due to severe information loss.
-Besides, we also investigate varying proportions of visual token retain ratio $k$, as illustrated in Fig.~\ref{fig:ablation_retain}(a)~and~(b).
-We preserve 0\%, 10\%, 20\%, and 30\% of the tokens, respectively, and then randomly mask $p$=5\% the remaining tokens.
+We further study PVTM with different visual token masking ratios $p$, as shown in Fig.\ref{fig:ablation_mask}.
+Through experiments on three (coarse- and fine-grained classification, and \reason) tasks, we find that masking 5\% of the tokens strikes an optimal balance between reducing spurious correlations and preserving essential information.
+However, no improvement is found when masking more tokens due to severe information loss.
+Additionally, we investigate varying proportions of visual token retain ratio $k$, as illustrated in Fig.\ref{fig:ablation_retain}.
+We preserve 0\%, 10\%, 20\%, and 30\% of the tokens, respectively, and then randomly mask $p$=5\% of the remaining tokens.
 The results show that retaining $k$=10\% visual tokens with strong importance achieves optimal performance.
-However, the more tokens are preserved, the poorer the model performs, suggesting that as the importance of tokens decreases, the likelihood of spurious correlations increases.
+However, the more tokens preserved, the poorer the model performs, suggesting that as the importance of tokens decreases, the likelihood of spurious correlations increases.